We'd always love to hear your thoughts.. Get in touch..

 Give a little care to your digestive system as it is easily unsettled during Autumn season.
 The cooler air can agitate the digestive fire.
 According to the 5000-year tradition of Ayurveda medicine, in Autumn, your meals should be cooked and ideally served warm, including your breakfast.
 Keep the following to a minimum – processed or fried foods, ‘windy’ beans and vegetables, cold, raw or dry food, such as cereals and crackers.
 Focus on sweet, sour and salty foods and reduce bitter, astringent and pungent tastes.

 We are excited to introduce this Autumn, Wylie's Wellness one-day yoga & wellness retreats.
-Gift yourself a well-deserved time out from work and family commitments to relax and rejuvenate in the heart of Sydney surrounded by nature - our first series of one-day retreats is coming up soon, 5th and 8th April 2018.
+Gift yourself a well-deserved time out from work and family commitments to relax and rejuvenate in the heart of Sydney surrounded by nature - our first series of one-day retreats is coming up soon, 30 April -2 May 2021.

 Our weekend retreat in the bush 50 mins from Sydney (Autumn and Spring) is almost full so book in or register your interest for our India yoga tours & retreats in November 2018.